Batuhan-Ylmz/Bank-Marketing-Campaign-Term-Deposit-Product-Purchase-Classification/README.md

 Bank wants to use ML model to shortlist customer whose chances of buying the product is more so that their marketing channel (tele marketing, SMS/email marketing etc)  can focus only to those customers whose chances of buying the product is more.
 This will save resource and their time ( which is directly involved in the cost ( resource billing)).

-# Develop model with Duration and without duration feature and report the performance of the model.
+# Developing model with Duration and without duration feature and reporting the performance of the model

 Duration feature is not recommended as this will be difficult to explain the result to business and also it will be difficult for business to campaign based on duration.

-# Task:
+# Task

 Business Understanding
 Data understanding